A Complete Guide to Customer Acquisition: How to Get More Customers & Understand CAC

 Customer Acquisition Strategies - CAC formula from Close

-Here’s what CAC might look like for a startup for one quarter based on these KPIs:
+Example: Here’s what customer acquisition cost (CAC) might look like for a startup over one quarter:

 There are two approaches you can take to calculate your customer acquisition costs.